kaylendwyer/template-debug/pages/pages-root-folder/index.md

   title: "About"
   url: '/about/'
   # image: none
-  text: 'Hosted by the Institute for Digital Research in the Humanities at the University of Kansas, PDHI is intended to foster successful academic-community digital, public-facing humanities projects.'
+  text: "This week-long summer Institute will provide foundational knowledge, skills and resources to successfully advance 12 public humanities projects, increasing their longevity, visibility and impact.
+This will be followed by a year of further online training & support."

 widget2:
   title: "Sessions"
   url: '/sessions/'
   # image: none
-  text: 'Sessions include case studies, technical training, and workshops & discussions intended to strengthen relationships, create sustainable projects, and provide foundational knowledge of tools and methods in the public digital humanities.'
+  text: "The curriculum features a mix of case studies of model projects, technical training and interactive workshops & discussion to strengthen relationships & collaborations, create sustainable digital projects, and develop practical knowledge of methods and tools."

 widget3:
   title: "Instructors"
   url: '/instructors/'
   # image: none
-  text: 'The Institute sessions will be led by more than 20 experienced academics and community partners, offering a breadth of complementary skill sets and areas of expertise that will provide participants rich opportunities for engagement.'
+  text: 'The Institute sessions will be led by more than 20 experienced academics and community partners, offering a breadth of complementary skill sets and areas of expertise that will provide participants rich opportunities for learning and  engagement.'